ietf-wg-jsonpath/draft-ietf-jsonpath-base/draft-ietf-jsonpath-base.md

 2. its declared type must be well typed in the context in which it occurs, and
 3. its arguments must be well typed for the declared type of the corresponding parameters.

-(1) The registered set of function extensions is the source of knowledge regarding the return and parameter types of a function extension.
+(1) The registered set of function extensions is the source of knowledge regarding the declared return and parameter types of a function extension.

 Although a function expression being treated as well typed implies its function name is registered,